mendix/docker-mendix-buildpack/README.md

             timeout: 3s
 ```

-The health check monitors the status of the Mendix container, but it does not autoheal or restart the container in case of unhealthy status, realing on the Docker runtime to perform the aforementioned task.
-For instance, Kubernetes is in charge to restart the unhealthy containers, but reporting their status it is a responsability of the containers themselves.
+The health check monitors the status of the Mendix container, but it does not autoheal or restarts the container in case of unhealthy status, relying on the Docker runtime to perform the aforementioned task.
+For instance, Kubernetes is in charge to restart the unhealthy containers, but reporting their status it is a responsibility of the containers themselves.
 For a Kubernetes example, please follow this [link](https://github.com/mendix/kubernetes-howto/blob/master/mendix-app.yaml).

 For further information, the official documentation [here](https://docs.docker.com/engine/reference/builder/#healthcheck).

-### Certificate Managment
+### Certificate Management

 Certificate Authorities (CAs) can be managed using the CERTIFICATE_AUTHORITIES environment variable, see the upstream [Cloud Foundry Build Pack documentation](https://github.com/mendix/cf-mendix-buildpack#certificate-management).